raspberrypilearning/window-on-the-weather/overview.md

-In this resource you will make a something do a something so that your something can do something and use something to control the something.
+In this resource you will use Scratch to communicate with OpenWeatherMap, and get weather data for any city in the World.
+You can then use this data, to create a visualisation of the weather in that city.